EndlessBeard/Jewells-Of-Wisdom/docs/cardarc-layout.md

 - `computeCardLayout` is the authoritative place for layout math.
 Keep it pure and deterministic (inputs -> outputs).
 - When adding new percent controls, ensure they are persisted to `localStorage` and exposed as `--layout-*` CSS vars so the util can read them.
-- When changing the concept of vertical anchoring (e.g., attach to a different element than the toolbar), update both CardArc and TestCardArc measurement logic to keep them in sync.
+- When changing the concept of vertical anchoring (e.g., attach to a different element than the toolbar), update the CardArc measurement logic to keep layout consistent.

 ---